ssanjose/transact/README.md

 You can find the software's data flow [here](./docs/design/software_design.md).

 ## Getting Started
+> [!NOTE]
+> If you want to contribute, please take a look at the [Requirements file](./docs/ERDS_and_Implementation/Requirements.todo) and afterward, make an issue detailing what feature do you want to develop.
+Help is always appreciated! :)

 This project is an offline-first based app which means you can easily run and use the application with a few commands:

 1. Clone the project by using: